 Of course, this spirit of humility and reconciliation is to follow us throughout the year, throughout our lives.
 But according to Jewish tradition the High Holy Days are when we have the most power to transform ourselves and channel our abilities and resources to serve God.

-As we observe this sacred time, it is with deep gratitude that I thank you for enabling The Fellowship to bring dignity and joy to some of the most vulnerable among God’s people.
-Over the past few months, The Fellowship has provided critical relief to Israelis during a time of war, distributed basic food staples and special holiday foods to thousands of hungry Jewish people in the former Soviet Union and Israel, assisted the Jewish community in war-torn Ukraine, and so much more.
-This humanitarian effort was made possible only by the grace of God and the generosity of The Fellowship’s donors, who care so deeply about Israel and the Jewish people.
+As we approach this sacred time, it is with deep gratitude that I thank you for enabling The Fellowship to bring dignity and joy to some of the most vulnerable among God’s people.
+You have helped us distribute basic food staples and special holiday foods to thousands of hungry Jewish people in the former Soviet Union and Israel, assisted the Jewish community in war-torn Ukraine, and so much more.
+This humanitarian effort was made possible only by the grace of God and the generosity of The Fellowship’s partners, who care so deeply about Israel’s people.
 It is deeply humbling – and inspiring – to be a part of such loving kindness.

 Whether you are Christian or Jewish, may these days bring you the bounty of God’s blessing.
 May the spirit of generosity and loving kindness that you have consistently shown to the people of Israel be noted by our compassionate and sovereign God – and may the entire world be blessed with His most precious gift of shalom, peace.

 Get Rabbi’s Commentary